xuankimtran/docs-1/pages/katalon-studio/docs/install-plugin-offline.md

 To use any plugins published on Store without accessing the Internet, follow these steps:

-1. Download a plugin package from Katalon Store.
-[Learn more](https://docs.katalon.com/katalon-store/docs/user/getting-started.html#download-plugin-packages).
+1. In [Katalon Store](https://store.katalon.com/), select the plugin you want to install.
+In the **Information** section, check the type of that plugin.
+There are two types of plugin: **Custom Keywords Plugin** and **Katalon Studio Plugin**.

+2. Download the plugin package.
+To learn how to download a plugin package, see [Download plugin packages](https://docs.katalon.com/katalon-store/docs/user/getting-started.html#download-plugin-packages).

-2. Unzip your downloaded plugin package
+3. Unzip your downloaded plugin package.

-3. Move the plugin package to **<project_name>/plugins**
+4. Move the plugin package **jar.** file to the following folder:

-   > Please be noted that *Platform* plugins need storing in the **<project_name>/plugins/platform** folder.
+- For Custom Keywords Plugin: **<project_name>/plugins**
+- For Katalon Studio Plugin: **<project_name>/plugins/platform**

-4. Open your project in Katalon Studio, and go to **Project > Settings > Plugins**, select one of the following options to use plugins offline:
+5. Open your project in Katalon Studio, and go to **Project > Settings > Plugins**, select one of the following options to use plugins offline:

-* **Katalon Store and Local**: Katalon Studio will install plugins from Store and the Plugins folder of each project.
+* **Katalon Store and Local**: Katalon Studio installs plugins from Store and the Plugins folder of each project.
+Make sure that you log in Katalon Studio and Katalon Store with the same account
 * **Local**: Katalon Studio will install plugins from the Plugins folder only.

-5. Click **Reload Plugins**
+6. In the **Toolbar > Your Profile**, click **Reload Plugins**.